cuix-github/VFXEPOCH/ReadMe.md

 ```

 ### **How to compile:**
-**1.** Except for VFXEPOCH libraries, examples requires only OpenGL GLUT to be installed.
+1. Except for VFXEPOCH libraries, examples requires only OpenGL GLUT to be installed.
 Following the link [here](http://kiwwito.com/installing-opengl-glut-libraries-in-ubuntu/) to test your OpenGL GLUT.
-**2.** Go to the root directory of VFXEPOCH.
-Open the CMakeLists.txt, find the line option(VFXEPOCH_EXAMPLES "Turn ON to build example projects" OFF) to makre sure the option has been turned off for the very first time compiling the VFXEPOCH library
+2. Go to the root directory of VFXEPOCH.
+Open the CMakeLists.txt, find the line option(VFXEPOCH_EXAMPLES "Turn ON to build example projects" OFF) to makre sure the option has been turned off for the very first time compiling the VFXEPOCH library.

 ### **Issues for current version:**
 **1.** Cannot support non-square dimension /fluids/euler/SIM_Gas